 Before we move on to the tips, you should first check your current, Determine ecological footprint with this calculator.
 Please be absolutely honest in your answersin order not to falsify the test result.
-It is expressed in "global hectares" (gha for short).
-The value makes the footprint of people at different locations in this world with different, biological productivity comparable.

 1. reduce your consumption of animal products

 The "animal detour" is extremely resource-intensive.
-Animal feed, water, energy... all this is necessary to be able to consume meat, eggs, fish and cow's milk in the end.
-Even the Deforestation of the rainforests is largely due to the cultivation of animal feed and the creation of pastureland.
-Who Environmental sins in everyday life should therefore eliminate animal-based foods from their own menus.
-The less animal products you consume, the better.
-There are not only ecological, but also health and ethical reasons for this.
+Animal feed, water, energy, animal suffering... all this is necessary to end up consuming meat, eggs, fish and cow's milk.
+Even the Deforestation of the rainforests is largely due to the cultivation of animal feed and the production of pasture land.

 Continuing Contributions:

 - Why live vegan?
+The most important reasons

 - Stop factory farming - What everyone can do